 From the author of the Book Club favorite, Pictures of the Past, comes another compelling, multi-layered novel, ripe with the twists and turns of the best historical fiction.

 It is the still innocent year of 1962, and twelve-year-old Paige awakens in a hospital room in Chicago.
-She has no memory of the random act of gang violence that has left her injured and orphaned.
+She has no memory of the random act of violence that has left her injured and orphaned.
 As she waits for her famous uncle to come for her, Paige develops a bond with Gladys, a comforting black nurse’s aide, unaware that Gladys’s son was involved in the crime.
 Soon, the charismatic Maxwell Noble, a celebrated photographer, is located in Europe and rushes to her side.
 Although he has led a globetrotting bachelor life, he surprises Paige by embracing his new responsibility.
 He reveals to her a family legacy in the headlines, beginning with the 1915 Eastland disaster on the Chicago River.
 But Maxwell struggles to hide his long-time obsession with Paige’s mother, his enchanting French sister-in-law.

 When Paige discovers her mother’s hidden diary, the secrets of the past begin to surface.
 Paige and her uncle embark on a journey to France, retracing events of WWII and the Holocaust, in an effort to find the one remaining family member they could claim.
 Her parents were always intent on protecting Paige, but Maxwell allows her to embrace the history and heritage that she was denied.